cruel-intentions/devshell-files/examples/readme/title.md

 Nix integrates well with git and http, it could be also used to read JSON, YAML, TOML, zip and gz files.

-In fact Nix isn't a configuration tool but a package manger, we are only using it as configuration tool beause its the language is simple and flexible.
+In fact Nix isn't a configuration tool but a package manger, we are only using it as configuration tool because the language is simple and flexible.

 With help of [Nix](https://nixos.org/guides/how-nix-works.html) and [devshell](https://github.com/numtide/devshell) you could install any development or deployment tool of its [80 000](https://search.nixos.org/) packages.